prominence-eosc/docs/users.md

           \____\______/

 ```
-Note that the standard output and error can be seen while jobs are running as well as once they have completed.
+**Note:** The standard output and error can be seen while jobs are running as well as once they have completed.
+This is not quite realtime, so there could be short delays in the standard output and error being updated.
+{: .notice--warning}